bloq/sol-mass-payouts/README.md

 ### Withdraw locking

-The withdraw lock feature permits permanent disabling of withdrawals by the funder/owner.
+The withdraw lock feature permits disabling of withdrawals until a specified time.

+To disable this feature, simply set the lock time to zero, or some time in the past.
+To permanently lock the funds, set the lock time to a maximum, or an arbitrary time millions of years in the future.

 ## Setup.
 1. Install packages